-6.26 We maintain close partnership with various statutory bodies that are set up for implementing the different schemes for the protection of the rights and benefits of employees.
+6.29 We maintain close partnership with various statutory bodies that are set up for implementing the different schemes for the protection of the rights and benefits of employees.

-Protection of Wages on Insolvency Fund Board
+Protection of Wages on Insolvency Fund Board (PWIFB)

-- 6.27 The Protection of Wages on Insolvency Ordinance (PWIO) provides for the establishment of the Protection of Wages on Insolvency Fund and its administration by a board.
-Employees who are owed wages, wages in lieu of notice and severance payment by their insolvent employers may apply to the fund for ex gratia payment in accordance with the PWIO. - 6.28 We provide administrative support to the Protection of Wages on Insolvency Fund Board, verify applications and approve payment from the fund.
-We received 3 729 applications in 2011.
+- 6.30 The PWIFB is established under the PWIO and is responsible for administering the PWIF.
+Employees who are owed wages, wages in lieu of notice, severance payment, pay for untaken annual leave and untaken statutory holidays by their insolvent employers may apply to the PWIF for ex gratia payment in accordance with the PWIO.
+It is financed by a levy on the business registration certificates. - 6.31 We provide administrative support to the PWIFB, verify applications and approve payment from the fund.
+We received 2 976 applications in 2012.
 A breakdown of applicants by economic sector is shown in Figure 6.6.
-During the year, we processed 4 439 applications, leading to payment of \$74 million and the fund recorded a surplus of \$477 million. - 6.29 By providing a safety net for employees affected by business closures, the fund plays an important role in maintaining harmonious labour relations and social stability.
-Both the department and the fund board attach great importance to protecting the fund from abuse.
+During the year, we processed 3 374 applications, leading to payment of \$64 million and the PWIF recorded a surplus of \$528 million. - 6.32 By providing a safety net for employees affected by business closures, the PWIF plays an important role in maintaining harmonious labour relations and social stability.
+Both the department and the PWIFB attach great importance to protecting the fund from possible abuse.
 To this end, stringent vetting procedures are in place to process all applications.
 An inter-departmental task force has been formed by representatives of the Labour Department, Commercial Crime Bureau of the Police Force, Official Receiver's Office and Legal Aid Department to take concerted actions against suspected fraudulent cases.